Man meets the Sea

 Visitors arriving in Esbjerg from the sea are greeted by Svend Wiig Hansen’s monumental sculpture "Man meets the Sea", which was raised on the occasion of Esbjerg celebrating its 100th anniversary as an independent municipality in 1994.
 It was officially unveiled on 28 October 1995.

-The sculpture portrays the meeting between pure, unspoilt mankind and nature.
+The sculpture, made of white concrete, portrays the meeting between pure, unspoilt mankind and nature.
 Man, innocent as from his mother’s womb.
 Man before rising up and beginning to act.
 That, according to Wiig Hansen, was where things started to go wrong - when man got"dirt" on his hands.

 Wiig Hansen has portrayed this encounter by creating a universal sculpture that has the mood of a temple, of an acropolis - a sculpture with a sacred aura to it.
 This sacred aura is attained by the rigid appearance of the human figures, something which reminds the onlooker of the Memnon columns or Ramses II gazing out over the Nile Valley at Abu Simbel.
 It is also impossible for the onlooker not to be reminded of the mysterious stone figures on the Easter Islands.